 Look for ways to give back, both in and out of the workplace.
 Identify ways you could give back within your own organization.
 Perhaps you could help organize a company or departmental event.
 Perhaps there are opportunities to mentor more junior-level employees and hone your leadership skills.
 Taking the initiative to give back to others and your organization can rapidly get the attention of supervisors and alert them to your willingness to go above and beyond.

 Consider giving back outside of your organization as well.
 Reach out to a local nonprofit organization and see if they need help.
-When you practice community service, you can develop a number of skills, including event planning, fundraising, communication and more that will be beneficial in your personal and professional lives.
+When you practice community service, you can develop several skills, including event planning, fundraising, communication and more that will be beneficial in your personal and professional lives.

 Tips to turn around your career